 But its outwardly sober, six-month term has been overshadowed by press leaks exposing the cavalier attitude of top banking officials towards a bailout that cost the taxpayer billions of euros.
 A series of taped phone calls made in 2008 obtained by the Irish Independent newspaper revealed how, at the height of the international banking crisis, officials at the now-defunct Anglo Irish Bank discussed how to deceive regulators, poured scorn on the government, and derided the Germans who were working furiously to prop up Europe's failing banks.

 Independent economists warn that another meltdown could destroy the economy as we know it.
+Fear is ever present because the giant private banks - particularly US banks - bet trillions of dollars that are not properly secured and could cause havoc if defaulted upon.
+"A resurgence of right-wing economics, driven, as always, by ideology and special interests, once again threatens the global economy - or at least the economies of Europe and America," said economist and Nobel Prize recipient Joseph Stiglitz.
 Gangster Bankers: Too Big to Jail.
 Top CEOs plan to loot US social programmes - Opinion.
 The new recommendations for Social Security and Medicare released by the Business Round Table are beyond belief.

 It's as if the people who wrote them never gaze outside of the tinted windows in their limousines.
 As I wrote earlier in "Stop Obama's Grand Charade", the newest tactic to impose more austerity measures in the US comes from a group of over 80 CEOs who are starting with $60 million to spend on a campaign called "Fix the Debt".
 They plan to convince people in the US that not only are cuts to vital programmes necessary, but that such cuts will strengthen them when exactly the opposite is true.